psychemedia/island-storynotes/godshill_to_do.md

 Hassell vol 2 p87-89
 Godshill
-The architecture is partly Gothic, but, through the usual mode of modern beauti fication, the whole is not to be distinguish ed.
+The architecture is partly Gothic, but, through the usual mode of modern beautification, the whole is not to be distinguished.
 However, when we viewed it, two of its gable ends had just fallen in, which broke the formal appearance of its extremity, and introduced a beautiful specimen of its ancient splendour.
 The ivy had twisted off many of its disagreeable angles, and added beauty to its Gothic appearance.
 Its present shattered state might have arisen from its having been struck by lightning in the year 1778, when great damage was done to it.
-This church was anciently appropriated to the abbey of Lyra,in Normandy .
+This church was anciently appropriated to the abbey of Lyra, in Normandy.

-Upon our entering the porch [to the Church] we observed abstracts from several acts of parliament fixed against the door, and among them one that excited both our curiosity and risibility; - it was from an act made in the ſeventh of James the First , which enacts, that every female who unfortunately in trudes on the pariſh a second illegitimate child , shall be liable to imprisonment and hard labour in Bridewell for six months.
+Upon our entering the porch [to the Church] we observed abstracts from several acts of parliament fixed against the door, and among them one that excited both our curiosity and risibility; - it was from an act made in the ſeventh of James the First, which enacts, that every female who unfortunately in trudes on the pariſh a second illegitimate child, shall be liable to imprisonment and hard labour in Bridewell for six months.

-· Now as the number of females on this iſland much exceeds that of the males; and as, from the mild temperature of the cli mate, circumſtances frequently ariſe among the lower ranks that render the intention of this act of no effect; we could not help thinking this public exhibition of the ab ſtract as rather a rigorous exertion of Juf tice.
+Now as the number of females on this iſland much exceeds that of the males; and as, from the mild temperature of the climate, circumſtances frequently ariſe among the lower ranks that render the intention of this act of no effect; we could not help thinking this public exhibition of the abstract as rather a rigorous exertion of Justice.

-We found it was not very unuſual here for the young men , from the deficiency of numbers juſt ſpoken of, to pay their devoirs to more than one young woman at a time ;
-and as it is not poſſible for him legally to unite himself to all of them , he generally beſtows his hand on her who had first pre ſented him with a pledge of their love .
+We found it was not very unuſual here for the young men, from the deficiency of numbers just ſpoken of, to pay their devoirs to more than one young woman at a time; and as it is not poſſible for him legally to unite himself to all of them, he generally beſtows his hand on her who had first presented him with a pledge of their love.

-This, however , is seldom done till the approach of a second pledge from the same person renders such an act of compassion needful, in order to avoid the conſequences of the tremendous anathema fixed on the church door.
+This, however, is seldom done till the approach of a second pledge from the same person renders such an act of compassion needful, in order to avoid the conſequences of the tremendous anathema fixed on the church door.